galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 > <hands-on-title>Sequence alignment with MAFFT</hands-on-title>
 >
-> 1. In Galaxy, search for and select the {% tool MAFFT %} from the tool finder on the left.
+> 1. In Galaxy, search for and select the {% tool [MAFFT](https://toolshed.g2.bx.psu.edu/view/rnateam/mafft/6f28e90db932)%} from the tool finder on the left.
 > 2. In the MAFFT tool, the **Sequences to align** field should already be filled with your unaligned data.
 If it isn't, select it using the drop-down menu.
 > 3. In the **Data type** field select "_Auto detection_".
 > 4. Leave the **MAFFT flavour** as "_fftns_".
 This is a good default.